isomerpages/ura-mbsc2020/index.md

         url: /events/whats-on/
         key_highlights:
         - title: Celebrate In The City
-          description: List of events happening at Celebrate In The City
           url: /events/celebrate-in-the-city/
         - title: Build A Dream
-          description: Find out what Build A Dream is about
           url: /build-a-dream/about/
-        - title: Getting Around
+        - title: News
-          description: Information on how to get to Marina Bay
-          url: /getting-around/
+          url: 	/about/news/
     - carousel:
        - title: Celebrate In The City
          subtitle: TBC